nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

 ::

   CREATE USER username CREATEDB;
-  CREATE DATABASE owncloud OWNER username;
+  CREATE DATABASE nextcloud OWNER username;

 You can quit the prompt by entering::